hylandnp/physfs/README.md

 1. Modify CMake files to support some extended build configuration.
 2. Maybe look into fixing build issue for 7z support (on Windows) and ISO9660 (on Linux).
 Unchecked in CMake for the moment.
+3. Look at release mode build errors in GCC when flag -Werror is set.